unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/1_introduction.md

 #### 1.6.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Performance consideration

-This is a somewhat "performance-intensive" script, partially due to its complexity, but most importantly because of the extensive floating point arithmetic it performs.
-Therefore, if you decide to use it, you should expect experiencing a *mild* performance degradation (< 5 FPS).
+This is a somewhat "performance-intensive" script—if you decide to use it, expect experiencing a *mild* performance degradation (< 5 FPS).
 As this greatly depends on your hardware and environment (and formal benchmarking is hard, if not outright impossible in OMSI) I cannot be more specific.

 #### 1.6.2&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Correctness